Oscar Niemeyer International Cultural Centre: Origins and conception

-Style and colours

-The main feature in Niemeyer's work are the building's curves.
-The building's colours — mainly white, red, yellow and blue — reflect the influence of Neoplasticism on his work.

-Step by step

 The first stone was laid in April 2008.
 The museum building structure was built in about an hour as a result of the use of a pioneering building techniques.
 This allowed the whole structure to be set up in about an hour.
 Then the multipurpose building and the Auditorium were constructed.
 The materials used were mainly concrete and glass.
 Also during this time the base of the Tower was started, but it was not until the structures of other buildings were almost finished that the work on the Tower was visible.
 An underground car park was added.
 The Open Square was covered in white concrete.
 The sides of the Auditorium were painted yellow, creating a contrast with the dominant white colour on the rest of the buildings.
 On one of the sides of the auditorium, a ceramic art work, designed by Niemeyer, represents the outline of a woman resting.
 The stage door was painted red.
 This door can be open to the square, so that shows can take part inside or outside the building.

 The inauguration ceremony took place in March 2011 with a video speech by Niemeyer and a jazz concert with Woody Allen in front of an audience of more than 10,000 people.